 The more you can put toward your loans, the closer you get to gaining financial freedom as soon as possible.

 Do you ever still splurge on travel or do you keep it pretty budget-conscious because of your debt?

 For the most part, I live with a strict budget.
 It can be hard and not as fun at times, but it’s just the way it works when you have financial commitments that can’t be ignored.

 However, with that said I am only human!
-A few times a month I usually treat myself to a nicer meal, a night out, a new top or to some slightly more activity I wouldn’t normally do.
+A few times a month I usually treat myself to a nicer meal, a night out, a new top or some slightly more expensive activity I wouldn’t normally do.
 It’s all about balance, right?

-What advice would you give to another 20-something who wants to travel but feels guilty for wanting to travel when they have student debt?
+What advice would you give to another 20-something who wants to travel, but feels guilty for wanting to travel when they have student debt?